Harriss1989/rock-paper-scissor-/README.md

 # Devices Tested
 * iPhone Xr
-    * Safari - iOS 14.8.1
+    * Safari - iOS 15.3
     * Chrome - Version 97.0.4692.99
 * iPad 7th generation
     * Safari - iOS 14.8.1
 * iPhone 11
-    * Safari - iOS 15.1
+    * Safari - iOS 15.3
 * iPhone 11 pro max
-    * Safari - iOS 15.1
+    * Safari - iOS 15.3
 * Apple MacBook Air 13"
     * Chrome - Version 97.0.4692.99
-    * Safari - Version 15.1 (17612.2.9.1.20)
+    * Safari - Version 15.2 (17612.3.6.1.6)
-    * Firefox -Version 94.0.2
+    * Firefox - Version 94.0.2 (64-bit)
 * Hp Laptop
     * Microsoft Edge - version 96.0.1054.34

 From these test above I ensured all buttons worked correctly.
 I used the devices listed above to test the deployed site.
 I also used the devtools emulator to test the site at various sizes.
+I found on the iphone the it was automtically zoomed in once pinching the screen to zoom out the game fit better on the screen.
+No bugs were found whilst testing.

 # Deployment
 * The site was deployed to Github pages.the step to deploy are as follows: